-This course opens a range of pathways into various fields for example:- Renewable Energies Development Engineer; Operations Manager; Energy Technician; Quality Assurance Manager; Renewable Energy Analyst.
+This course opens a range of pathways into various fields for example:- Renewable Energies Development Engineer; Construction; Operations Manager; Energy Technician; Quality Assurance Manager; Renewable Energy Analyst.

-FURTHER INFORMATION ccea.org.uk/qualifications/gce Head of Department: Mr. T. Heaney
+Head of Department: Mr. T. Heaney

 FRENCH

 WHY STUDY FRENCH?

 French is the largest donor of vocabulary to the English Language - 50% of English vocabulary derives from French, moreover it is the official language in 30 countries and is the major working language of international communities, including the UN, the European Union, UNESCO, NATO and the International Olympic Committee.
 Being able to speak another language, understand other cultures and empathise with colleagues who are working in a different language are valuable skills for students and will broaden the range of possible career plans open to you.